ukwa/ukwa-pywb/docs/access_controls.md

 Setting `default_access: block` and providing a list of `allow` rules provides a flexible way to allow access to only a limited set of resources, and block access to anything out of scope by default.

+### Access Error Messages

+The special error code 451 is used to indicate that a resource has been blocked (access setting `block`)

+The [error.html](https://github.com/ukwa/ukwa-pywb/blob/master/templates/error.html) template contains a special message for this access and can be customized further.

+By design, resources that are `exclude`-ed simply appear as 404 not found and no special error is provided.

 ### Implementation